dereksonderegger/444/docs/07_Factors.md

 ## [1] 2 1 1 4 3
 ```

-Notice that the factor has levels "Coke", "DietCoke", "Pepsi", and "Sprite" and that the order of these levels is very important because each observation is saved as an *integer* which denotes which category the observation belongs to.
-Because it takes less memory to store a single integer instead of potentially very long character string, factors are much more space efficient than storing the same data as strings.
+Notice that the factor has levels "Coke", "DietCoke", "Pepsi", and "Sprite" and that the order of these levels is very important because each observation is saved as an *integer* that denotes which category the observation belongs to.
+Because it takes less memory to store a single integer instead of a potentially very long character string, factors are much more space efficient than storing the same data as strings.

 Whenever we do anything that sorts on this factor, the order of the labels in this mapping table determine the sort orders.
 In order to modify factor labels and levels, we basically need to modify this mapping table.
 We don't do this directly, but rather using functions in the `forcats` package.

 ## Change Labels
 To demonstrate the `forcats` functions, we will consider two datasets.
-The first consists of a dataset of a small US highschool with observations for each student and we record their year and gender.
+The first consists of a dataset of a small US highschool with observations for each student that record their year and gender.

 ```r
 Students <-